PX4/PX4-user_guide/en/ros/README.md

 # Robotics using ROS 2

-[ROS 2](https://index.ros.org/doc/ros2/) is the newest version of ROS 2, adapting most of the changes that occurred in ROS (1) over the last years and bringing the best of ROS (1), while at the same time improving some things that weren't so go good.

-The interface between ROS 2 and PX4 is possible through the [*microRTPS* bridge](../middleware/micrortps.md), a bridge established between the PX4 internals, using the uORB Pub/Sub architecture, and correspondent IDL types, that are used to generate, not only serialization and deserialization code, but also the ROS 2 messages and typesupport, required to use the equivalents of the uORB messages in the ROS 2 development workflows and nodes.

-:::note
-The usage of the *microRTPS* bridge to interface with PX4 using ROS 2 requires that the user/developer has enough understanding of the PX4 internals in order to be able to interact with PX4 properly.
-In contrast, ROS (1) (with MAVROS) offers a layer of abstraction on top of MAVLink, which by itself has already its own micro-services, simplifying the interface.
-That layer of abstraction does not exist within this bridge, besides some helper functions to do frame transformations and unit conversions, which is why a deeper understanding of the PX4 internal functionality is required.
-This will be made more accessible as soon as it is made available some ROS 2 API and examples that allow interaction with the PX4 internals
-(currently not available, but on the plans of the PX4 development team).
+[ROS 2](https://index.ros.org/doc/ros2/) is the newest version of ROS.
+It captures most of the learnings and recently added features of ROS (1), improving a number of flaws of theearlier version.

+The translation layer between ROS 2 and PX4 is software known as the [*microRTPS* bridge](../middleware/micrortps.md).
+This provides a bridge between PX4 UORB messages and ROS 2 messages and types, effectively allowing direct access to PX4 from ROS2 workflows and nodes.
+The bridge uses UORB message definitions and correspondent IDL types to generate code to serialise and deserialise the messages heading in and out of PX4.

+:::tip
+To use the *microRTPS* bridge effectively you must (at time of writing) have a reasonable understanding of the PX4 internal architecture and conventions.

+This contrasts with ROS (1), which communicates with PX4 via MAVROS/MAVLink, hiding PX4's internal architecture and many of its conventions (e.g. frame and unit conversions).

+ROS2 (and the bridge) will become easier to use as the development team provide ROS2 APIs to abstract PX4 conventions, along with examples demonstrating their use.
+These are planned in the near-term PX4 roadmap.
 :::

 For an explanation on how the bridge works, and for some examples, please check [this section](../ros/ros2_comm.md).